-Python autoinstrumentation library for AWS Bedrock calls made using boto3.
+Python autoinstrumentation library for AWS Bedrock calls made using boto3 (sync) and aioboto3 (async).

-This package implements OpenInference tracing for invoke_model, invoke_agent and converse calls made using the boto3 bedrock-runtime and bedrock-agent-runtime clients.
-These traces are fully OpenTelemetry compatible and can be sent to an OpenTelemetry collector for viewing, such as Arize phoenix.
+This package implements OpenInference tracing for invoke_model, invoke_agent and converse calls made using the bedrock-runtime and bedrock-agent-runtime clients from both boto3 (sync) and aioboto3 (async).

 [!NOTE]